 Be sure to outline the behaviour that you’ve witnessed or that has been reported to you, then remind the pair that, ultimately, they’re expected to conduct themselves professionally while at work.

-Can businesses legally prevent staff dating?
+Can managers legally stop staff dating?

 What if you want to “go nuclear” and avoid these issues entirely by completely outlawing workplace relationships?
 Can a company or manager even do that?

 In some parts of the US, it's entirely legal for businesses to prohibit employees from entering into relationships with each other, with many stating as much in their codes of conduct.

 Others take a slightly less draconian approach by requiring employees to declare their relationships within three months, at which point any risk to the company will be assessed and action taken if deemed necessary.

 Here in the UK, however, the prohibition of workplace relationships is more of a grey area.

 With a bit of legal knowhow, it is technically possible for a company to identify entering into an intimate relationship with a fellow employee as an act of misconduct.
 In practice, however, an employer attempting to enforce a blanket ban on their staff getting together in their private time would be fraught with legal complications.

 Banning Cupid from the workplace may seem like the simpler (if slightly cold-hearted!) solution on paper, but doing so may create even more work in the long-run.

 If you’re particularly worried about the negative impact a workplace relationship might have on your business, then it might be easier to concentrate on drawing up a comprehensive code of conduct that applies to all staff, regardless of their relationship status.